fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 })
 ```

-The Note objects have two fields: <i>content</i> containing the actual content of the note, and <i>date</i> containing the date and time the note was created.
+Each note object has two fields: <i>content</i> containing the actual content of the note, and <i>date</i> containing the date and time the note was created.

 The server does not save new notes to a database, so new notes disappear when the server is restarted.